tigoe/SoundExamples/docs/midi-serial.md

 <u style="color: green;">Hardware note:</u> These MIDI serial examples will work on any Arduino, with some modification.
 Boards that have two hardware serial ports, like the MKR boards, Mega, Leonardo, Micro, and Yún, can use Serial1 to send serial data to a MIDI playback device like a synthesizer or sampler.
 Serial1 is connected to a second asynchronous serial UART on these boards. (see the [setup page](setup.md) for more on asynchronous serial) Boards that don't have two hardware serial ports, like the Uno, can use the SoftwareSerial library to communicate with MIDI playback devices.

+### Hardware Serial Output

 The circuit you'll use for this approach is shown in Figure 1 below.
 Follow the [breadboard setup instructions](setup.md#breadboard-setup) in the setup exercise.
 Then connect the MIDI jack as shown here.
 The MIDI jack has 5 connectors arranged in a semi-circle.
 They are numbered, from left to right, 3,5,2,4,1 (don't ask why).
 The center pin (pin 3) of the MIDI connector is connected to ground.
 With the connector facing you the second pin from the left  (pin 5) is connected to the Arduno's serial transmit pin, labeled TX, through a 220-ohm resistor.
 On the MKR boards, this is the sixth pin from the top on the right side of the board.
 On a Leonardo or Yún, it's digital pin 1, the second from the bottom on the right.
 The MIDI jack's fourth pin from the left (pin 4) is connected to voltage through a 220-ohm resistor.
 The MIDI jack's center pin is connected to ground.

 ![Figure 1.
 MIDI serial output connection to a 5-pin MIDI connector.](img/midi_serial_out_bb.png)

 *Figure 1.
 MIDI serial output connection to a 5-pin MIDI connector*

+### For the Uno: MIDI SoftwareSerial

+The Uno does not have a second UART serial port, so you'll need to use the SoftwareSerial library to send MIDI from it.
+Connect the MIDI jack as described in Figure 1, but connect the serial pin to pin 3 on the Uno.

-Once you've connected the MIDI output connector,  use a MIDI connector to connect to the MIDI in connector on your synthesizer.
+Once you've connected the MIDI output connector,  use a MIDI connector to connect to the MIDI in connector on your sound module.

 ## Simple MIDI Player